Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 \section{Results}

-We present the results of training the different YOLOv8 architectures in Section \ref{subsec:results_yolo}, followed by the evaluation of the quantized model in Section \ref{subsec:results_compression}, and finally report the performance of the deployed model running on FPGA hardware in Section \ref{subsec:results_fpga}.
+We present the results of training the different YOLOv8 architectures in Section \ref{subsec:results_yolo}, the evaluation of the quantized model in Section \ref{subsec:results_compression}, and the performance of the deployed model running on FPGA hardware in Section \ref{subsec:results_fpga}.